nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

                   context={'name':'Nicholas'})
 ```

-Step 2: Edit your html file to include the variable name, which is the key value of the dictionary.
+Step 2: Edit your HTML file to include the variable name, which is the key value of the dictionary.
 In our case, `'name'`.
 The HTML will render the value, `'Nicholas'`.

 ```html
 <h1>Hello {{ name }}</h1>